My Definitive Guide to Cuba

 Cuba is literally a country frozen in time.
 On the plane ride back, I remember typing three words into my Evernote: “Vibrant, nostalgic, simple”.
 And despite 60 years of setbacks, Cuba remains an incredibly upbeat and open place.

 In the wake of the Trump presidency, my college roommates and I decided to take a 5-day trip to Cuba before it was too late.
-It may seem like there are a lot of hoops to jump through, but I am here to assure you that it really isn’t too bad as long as you plan ahead.
+It may seem like there are a lot of hoops to jump through, but I am here to assure you that it really wasn't that bad as long as you plan ahead.
 I spent a lot of time reading various blogs in preparation for this trip, and it really helped.
 That is why I figured I’d share some of the things I learned while I was there.

 (Update: After several years of rapprochement, new travel regulations announced by the Trump administration on June 16, 2017, appear to have stymied some of the progress.
 Read more here.)